petrobras/3W/CONTRIBUTING.md

 ## Bugs

 Please open an **issue** to report any bug.
-If you've implemented a fix, please create a **pull request**.
+If you've implemented a fix, please create a **pull request** on a branch called `bugs`.

 ## Documentation improvements

 We believe that any part of the documentation for this project can be improved, including this guide.
-You can work on that and then create **pull requests** directly.
+You can work on that and then create a **pull requests** on a branch called `documentation_improvements` directly.

 It is important to keep in mind that this toolkit's documentation is generated in english and in Google format with [autoDocstring - Python Docstring Generator](https://github.com/NilsJPWerner/autoDocstring), which follows [PEP 257](https://peps.python.org/pep-0257/), and [pdoc3](https://pdoc3.github.io/pdoc/).

 ## Cosmetic improvements

 Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of the 3W project are also welcome.
-In this case, please create **pull requests** directly.
+In this case, please create a **pull requests** on a branch called `cosmetic_improvements` directly.

 ## Other improvements

 If you intend to work and propose a more significant improvement, please consult our [backlog](BACKLOG.md) first.
 If you have any questions about the most aligned strategy for the 3W project, please consult or create **discussions**.
-When your improvement is ready, please create a **pull request**.
+When your improvement is ready, please create a **pull request** on a branch called `other_improvements`.

 It is important to keep in mind that all source code is implemented according to the style guide established by [PEP 8](https://peps.python.org/pep-0008/).
 This is guaranteed with the use of the [Black formatter](https://github.com/psf/black).

 ## New 3W dataset's overviews

 Visualization is one of the most important steps in this type of project.
 Therefore, you can propose [Jupyter Notebooks](https://jupyter.org/) with different views.
-For this, submit a **pull request** with a file named `overviews\[your_name_here]\main.ipynb` that you've developed.
+For this, submit a **pull request** on a branch called `new_3w_datasets_overviews` with a file named `overviews\[your_name_here]\main.ipynb` that you've developed.
 If we like your overview, your file could be listed in this repository as a 3W toolkit's example of use.

 ## New approaches and algorithms

 Would you like to share in this repository as 3W toolkit's examples of use approaches and algorithms for already incorporated problems?
-The procedure for this is to submit a **pull request** with [Jupyter Notebooks](https://jupyter.org/) that you've developed in the directory corresponding to the chosen problem.
+The procedure for this is to submit a **pull request** on a branch called `new_approaches_and_algorithms` with [Jupyter Notebooks](https://jupyter.org/) that you've developed in the directory corresponding to the chosen problem.

 Specific problems will be incorporated into this project gradually.
 At this point, we can work on: